zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/13-sinhala-google.md

 Also it means, as it were, immaterial.

 [APZ 143.2] (# apz143.2) # apz143.2 .ref .apz} "Some people view
-Purity is desired. ”Is the view of some Shramana Brahmins Purity, Purity, Purity, Immortality, Liberation, Liberation, To hope.
+Purity is desired.
+"Is the view of some Shramana Brahmins Purity, Purity, Purity, Immortality, Liberation, Liberation, To hope.
 The world is divine, the animal does not rise from the dead.
 Not at all.
 This is also true of some Shramana Brahmins who view other ideas as empty